mcc-us/bookkeeping/_pages/chap13.statements.closures.md

 |**ADD**|Gen Administrative Exp|
 |=|**Total Operating Exp**|

-- Rent, utils, lights, salaries and wages, equipment exp, are also called warehouse exps.
+- Rent, utils, lights, salaries and wages, equipment exp, are often called Warehouse exps.

+---

+- OPEX includes all the costs associated with keeping the business running, from marketing and administration to research and maintaining equipment, but excludes the direct costs of making the products or providing the services you sell (reflected in COGS).

 **Common examples of OPEX**:

-1. **Selling Expenses**: Costs associated with marketing, advertising, and selling your products or services.
-Examples include sales commissions, marketing materials, and salaries for salespeople.
+1. **Selling Expenses**: Marketing, advertising, and selling your products or services, includes sales commissions, marketing materials, salaries for sales staff.

-2. **General & Administrative Expenses (G&A)**: These are ongoing costs required to run the overall business, not directly tied to production.
-Examples include rent, utilities, office supplies, salaries for administrative staff, and accounting fees.
+2. **General & Administrative Expenses (G&A)**: Ongoing costs required to run business, not directly tied to production.
+For example: rent, utilities, office supplies, salaries for administrative staff, accounting fees.

-3. **Research & Development (R&D)**: This includes expenses related to developing new products or services.
-Examples include salaries for R&D personnel, materials used in prototyping, and patent filing fees.
+3. **Research & Development (R&D)**: Expenses related to R&D or services.
+Example: salaries for R&D, materials used in R&D, all patent fees.

 4. **Depreciation & Amortization**: These are non-cash expenses that spread the cost of long-term assets (property, equipment) over their useful life.

-OPEX includes all the costs associated with keeping the business running, from marketing and administration to research and maintaining equipment, but excludes the direct costs of making the products or providing the services you sell (reflected in COGS).

 ---